 Hal E. Clark Middle School (CMS) is located in St. John Indiana.
 Clark is one of three middle schools in the Lake Central School Corporation.
 Clark serves the students that live in the Schererville, St. John, and Crown Point areas.
-Enrollment for the 2019-2020 school year was 1,065 students in grades five through eight.
+Enrollment for the 2019-2020 school year was 1,066 students in grades five through eight.
 Enrollment is anticipated to grow as the area surrounding Clark is open to the continued development of residential areas.
-A teaching staff of 58 members, 8 special education teachers, 30 para-professionals, three guidance counselors, 2 school service providers, 22 support staff, one principal, two assistant principals, and SRO (school resource officer) comprises CMS staff.
+A teaching staff of 69 educators, 21 para-professionals , three guidance counselors, 2 school service providers, 22 support staff, one principal, two assistant principals, and SRO (school resource officer) comprises CMS staff.
+At least three staff members have taken leave due to Covid-19.
+At the start of the 2020-2021 school year we now have 6 permanent subs that work either full-time or part-time to support our staff, however we are short paraprofessionals.
 Visiting specialists include a psychologist, 1 speech pathologist, an occupational therapist, a physical therapy assistant, a vision therapist, and an assistive technology coordinator.